Headieh/construction/README.md

 This site was built to be a fun placeholder while my next project is being worked on.

 This project demonstrates:
+-   jQuery
+-   Use of dynamic data from an API
+-   Custom styling, including web fonts
 -   Animations
--   Use of dynamic data from an API
 -   Gulp
--   jQuery

 ### To Migrate Code:
 -   Verify `node` is installed by running `node -v`